lvertiz4/openAI_cli_chatbog_codetothemoon_tutorial/README.md

 As you can see in line 47 of main.rs, my Preamble is part of the prompt which shapes the responses I expect to get from ChatGPT.
 Since my rescue dog is a Jindo, I wanted the responses we got back to reflect a major player in my life: my dog!

 IV.
-To run the app, you can simply clone this repo and run '$Cargo Run' in your terminal.
+To run the app, you can simply clone this repo and run 'Cargo Run' in your terminal.